 Part of grooming also includes nail clipping.
 Nail clipping is required when nails become too long and interfere with everyday functions or create a risk of tearing.

-The centre of the nail contains a 'quick' which has nerves and blood supply.
-Care must be taken to avoid cutting the quick as this will cause discomfort to the animal and bleeding.
-Animals with white nails can be clipped with ease as the quick can be seen in the centre of the nail, dark colour nails require a little more care as the quick cannot be seen.
+The centre of the nail contains a 'quick', which has nerves and blood supply.
+Care must be taken to avoid cutting the quickly as this will cause discomfort and bleeding to the animal.
+Animals with white nails can be clipped with ease as the quick can be seen in the centre of the nail, but dark-coloured nails require a little more care as the quick cannot be seen.

 Steps for clipping nails: